Trevor Rosenthal: Minor leagues (2009–12)

-St. Louis Cardinals (2012–2017)
+Major leagues (2012–2017)

 The Cardinals called up Rosenthal from Springfield for the first time on July 16, 2012, and he made his debut two days later as the 2,000th player in franchise history dating back to 1882.
 He was also the first to be the 2,000th player for any Major League franchise.
 Twice briefly sent back down to Triple-A during the season, Rosenthal returned to St. Louis on August 29 and remained the rest of the year, ending the season with seven straight scoreless appearances.
 He posted a 2.78 ERA while striking out 25 in 22 2/3 IP and holding opponents to 14 hits in 89 plate appearances with a .175 batting average against.

 Rosenthal's successful rookie season carried over into the postseason, making him instrumental in the Cardinals' playoff run as they needed bullpen help.
 In his playoff debut against the Washington Nationals in the National League Division Series (NLDS), he struck out the side, retiring Jayson Werth, Bryce Harper, and Adam LaRoche while allowing a single to Ryan Zimmerman.
 Six more scoreless appearances followed as the Cardinals advanced to the National League Championship Series (NLCS).
 In all, Rosenthal struck out 15 of total 30 batters faced in the 2012 playoffs.